thiagodias63/calendar-javascript-agnostic-lib/readme.md

     1. month: the month that day belongs to.
 In a number type;
     1. weekday: a string of the day on the week;
     1. abbreviation: a string of the day abbreviation on the week
+12. The calendar should be a object with weeks